Gil-nuriel/Photify/README.md

+# Apex-tracker
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+**search, upload,drag&drop and crop any image you want** This project use third party dependencies as React-inifinite-scroll,React-Dropzone, React-Image-crop This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## dependencies
+`axios`
+`bootswatch`
+`react-dropzone`
+`react-image-crop`
+`react-infinite-scroll-component`

 ## Available Scripts

 In the project directory, you can run:

+### `npm install`

+before run any script please make sure you install all the third party dependencies

 ### `npm start`